Learn how to spot deceptive requests online and take recommended steps to help protect your Gmail and Google Account.

 2. Never respond to requests for private info

-Don’t respond to requests for your private info over email, text message, or phone call.
+Don't respond to requests for your private info by email, text message or phone call.

 Always protect your personal and financial info, including your:

 - National insurance number or government identification numbers

 - Other private information, such as your mother's maiden name

 3. Don't enter your password after clicking on a link in a message